 Related sample: Binding to a Native HTML Form

-Binding is no magic.
-It is syntactic sugar for a more straightforward approach to connect components with events.
-For example, the same can be done for a form and a list with:
+You can think of binding as syntactic sugar for a more straightforward approach to connect components via events.
+For instance, the above example of binding form to a list can be reproduced with:

 // select an item in the list and fill the form